 3) Convertible Whole Life Assurance (Suvidha).

 This plan is exactly like Endowment Assurance.
-The only difference is, if you don’t convert this policy to Endowment Assurance then it is treated as Whole Life Assurance plan.
+The only difference is, if you don’t convert this policy to Endowment Assurance then it is treated as a Whole Life Assurance plan.

 4) Anticipated Endowment Assurance (Santosh).

-This is typical money back endowment plan, where the maximum sum assured is restricted to Rs.5, 00,000.
+This is a typical money back endowment plan, where the maximum sum assured is restricted to Rs.5, 00,000.
 In this category, PLI offers two types of plans.
 One is 15 yrs and other is a 20 yr term.